-The following is a brief summary of certain provisions of the Indenture authorizing the 2018 Bonds that are not otherwise described in the text of this Official Statement.
+The following is a brief summary of certain provisions of the Indenture of Trust, as supplemented by the First Supplemental Indenture of Trust (the "Indenture") authorizing the 2020 Bonds that are not otherwise described in the text of this Official Statement.
 Such summary is not intended to be definitive, and reference is made to the actual Indenture (copies of which may be obtained from the Trustee) for the complete terms thereof.